 How to Transition to EM from SWE

 Eventually, engineering managers can work their way up the ladder all the way to the CTO position.
 The managerial track, then, can award more opportunities than an IC track.
-But these new opportunities come with significantly more work and responsibility than any IC position.
-Every engineering manager must be a technical expert, but that is not all.
-They have to know how to competently manage people and projects, as well.
+But these new opportunities come with significantly more work and responsibility than IC positions.
+Engineering manager must be technical experts, as well as competent project managers and leaders.

 It used to be typical for skilled engineers to naturally be promoted into management as they proved themselves.
 But, as we mentioned, managing people is very different from engineering.
 As you can expect, the best engineers do not necessarily make the best managers because of the contrast in required skill sets.
 Many of these newly promoted managers struggled to match the performance they enjoyed as individual contributors.
 Engineering managers primarily work through the teams under them.
 Their performance as managers is now centered around their ability for team-building and fostering an effective work environment.
 Engineering managers will be responsible for hiring the right people for their teams while providing guidance and mentorship to ensure success.
 And, of course, through all of this, EMs must keep their projects on track.